Mike Perry (fighter): Domestic violence allegations

 On October 20, 2020, Perry's ex-wife Danielle Nickerson gave an interview to the industry website MMA Junkie in which she described repeated incidents of verbal and physical abuse by Perry.
-Nickerson claimed that in February of 2020, Perry became angry after an altercation with a woman at a bar.
+Nickerson claimed that in February 2020, Perry became angry after an altercation with a woman at a bar.
 Once the couple returned home, Perry took his frustrations out on Nickerson by taking her to the ground and hitting her with a barrage of punches that bruised her face.
 After the incident Nickerson was picked up by Perry's mother, Sabra Young, and taken to Young's home.
 When Perry followed Nickerson to the Young residence, Young locked him out of the house and called 911.
 Nickerson also alleged that during a prior incident, Perry struck her in the forehead while wearing his wedding ring, leaving a hematoma.
 Nickerson said that the abuse grew so severe that she filed for a restraining order against Perry after the dissolution of their romantic relationship.
 Perry denies the allegations and no charges were filed.

+2024 arrest

+On October 12, 2024, Perry was arrested in Florida and charged with DUI and refusal to sign a petition to appear in court.